aop4/heroku-django-REST-template/README.md

 #### Managing models

 Run `python manage.py migrate`
 This will apply your models in `models.py` to the database.
-Once you run it, you should see a table in the database called `rest_api_datamodel` since there's a model called DataModel (creative, I know) in `models.py` at the moment.
+Once you run it, you should see a table in the database called `rest_api_student` since there's a model called Student (creative, I know) in `models.py` at the moment.
 After you make any changes to the models, run `python manage.py makemigrations rest_api` followed by `python manage.py migrate`.
 You should see the changes take effect in the database.
-Try splitting the `name` field of the `DataModel` class into two different fields, `last_name` and `first_name,` or changing the name of the model (`DataModel`) to something that you'd actually put in your database, like `City` or `ZooAnimal`.
+Try splitting the `name` field of the `Student` class into two different fields, `last_name` and `first_name,` or changing the name of the model (`Student`) to something that you'd actually put in your database, like `City` or `ZooAnimal`.

 #### Running the server